Yep. It’s another skin cancer spot.

 I’ve sensed it for quite awhile as I watched this open wound on his forehead, right where his helmet rides, never really heal.
 We’re talking months.
 And shame on us (me for not nagging? him for not listening?) we didn’t press hard enough to get a quick appointment.

 When he finally called, it was still 2 months out.
 But today we finally reached that day and the official news.
 I don’t know the full medical term (something something carcinoma) but it’s slow growing and we’re just waiting for the next appointment for it to be removed very soon.

 Oh, and the second spot too, but that one is kind of different looking and I’m not sure what to think yet.

 It’s not our first rodeo.

-So far we’ve been super lucky that it’s “only” skin cancer.
+So far we’ve been super lucky.
 I actually have zero emotional reaction except let’s git ‘er done.
 Take the actions to have it removed and follow up, follow up, follow up with the 6 month check ups.

 The C word isn’t going to steal one ounce of worry and fear from our souls.
 Amen?